 What is involved in making the home environment safe?

 When caring at home for an ill, aging, or disabled person of any age, it's important

 to think about home safety.
 The following checklist may be printed and used for home

 __ Install a smoke detector in the hallway outside of bedrooms.
 Check and change batteries

 __ Place a nonskid bath mat on the floor and a nonskid mat in the tub.

 __ Store all prescription and over-the-counter medicines in original containers and

 in a safe place.

-__ Use paper cups in bathroom to avoid spread of germs.
+__ Use paper cups in the bathroom to prevent spreading germs.

-__ To avoid scalding, make certain the tap water temperature is set no higher than
+__ To prevent scalding, make sure the tap water temperature is set no higher than

 __ Be sure you can move safely in the bathroom and in and out of the tub or shower.